 Aligning Business with Climate Reality – Planning for a Different Earth – How can business anticipate and react to climate change?
 How can the business – as well as other stakeholders – assess the risk posed by climate change, perform scenario analysis, and create a climate-resilient strategy?
-How are business taking proactive steps to avert the worst consequences of climate change.
+What steps should businesses be taking to reduce greenhouse gas emissions and support the effort against climate change?

 Finding Purpose in Any Industry – The Rise of the Purpose Economy – The notion of ‘purpose-driven’ business is often perceived as only applying to certain industries and business.
 Can any company place a clear, authentic, meaningful (human-centered) purpose at the heart of what they do?
 How can this purpose be unearthed and used to drive high performance, particularly within executive teams?
 What is the relationship between a clearly-articulated purpose and performance?

-Transforming Supply Chains through Transparency –Combating Modern Slavery, Deforestation, and Environmental Degradation – In supply chains composed of dozens of parts, consumers are rarely aware of where their products are sourced.
-Yet many corporations have been linked to scandals involving slavery and indentured servitude, child labor, horrible working conditions, and deforestation and environmental degradation.
+Transforming Supply Chains through Transparency – Combating Modern Slavery, Deforestation, and Environmental Degradation – In supply chains composed of dozens of parts, consumers are rarely aware of where their products are sourced.
+Yet a variety of major corporations have been linked to scandals involving slavery and indentured servitude, child labor, horrible working conditions, and deforestation and environmental degradation.
 How can business make their supply chains transparent while still maintaining competitiveness?

 Feeding 10 Billion – Agriculture, Food, and Nutrition in an Age of Scarcity – The world’s population is expected to grow to 10 billion by 2050.
 Simultaneously, the effects of climate change threaten the global food and fresh water supply.
 What innovative steps are businesses taking to address this issue?
 What new technologies in agriculture and production can help alleviate these issues?
 What new food sources will be used?